The Slackers: Career

-The band's second album, Redlight, released on September 23, 1997, was ranked number seven in Billboard editor Carrie Bell's "The Year in Music (1997)" list.
-The album's track with the same name charted at number 116 on the week of November 10, 1997—the song's third week—in CMJ Radio Top 200.
+By the mid-1990s, The Slackers had become an established presence within the American ska and reggae underground.
+The band’s second studio album, Redlight, was released on September 23, 1997, received notable critical recognition.
+It was ranked number seven on Billboard editor Carrie Bell's "The Year in Music (1997)" list, and its title track charted at number 116 on the CMJ Radio Top 200 during the week of November 10, 1997, marking its third week on the chart.